 A.I.M.
-2020 refers to the organisation in the alternate future timeline of Earth-8410 from which Necker created Death's Head (Minion) and should not be confused with the modern day organisation or any alternate versions of said organisation.
+2020 refers to the organization in the alternate future timeline of Earth-8410 from which Necker created Death's Head (Minion) and should not be confused with the modern day organization or any alternate versions of said organization.

 Pacific Vista Laboratories should not be confused with:

 A.I.M.'s P.D.C.
-(Precognitive Data Collection) unit picked up an unknown threat which would totally demolish the organisation in their near future.
-The Executive Committee had Dr Necker step up Project: Minion in order to combat that threat.
+(Precognitive Data Collection) unit picked up an unrevealed threat (later identified as Charnel - possibly Charnel-9939) which would totally demolish the organization in their near future.
+The Executive Committee had Dr. Necker step up Project: Minion in order to combat that threat.
 Her first creation was the alcoholic Death Wreck.
 Her second Minion cyborg killed the mechanoid Death's Head and assimilated his instincts.
 While Death's Heads personality eventually came to control the Minion cyborg, his original mechanoid body was taken from A.I.M. central by former partner Spratt.
 The body fell into the hands of Baron Strucker the Fifth, who used it to become Charnel.
-Charnel was the threat the P.D.C. had picked up, and he not only demolished A.I.M. central but travelled back in time to attempt to erase their past for turning their corporate back's on the Strucker family.
+Charnel was the threat the P.D.C. had picked up, and he not only demolished A.I.M. central but traveled back in time to attempt to erase their past for turning their corporate back's on the Strucker family.

--- Wadlow: Death's Head III#5 (6, 7) presumably either Wadlow died either fighting charnel or in the explosion of Pacific Vista, though it's conceivable he was actually away from the laboratory on other business
+-- Wadlow: Death's Head III#5 (6, 7) presumably Wadlow died either fighting Charnel or in the explosion of Pacific Vista, though it's conceivable he was actually away from the laboratory on other business

 Pacific Vista Laboratories, California

-Pacific Vista Laboratories was listed as a Plastics Technology operation, in the Salt-tang paradise of the pacific shore.
+California-based Pacific Vista Laboratories was listed as a Plastics Technology operation, in the Salt-tang paradise of the pacific shore.
 Instead it was an A.I.M. installation.
-Dr Necker worked there to create a Minion Cyborg.
-That cyborg, based around the mutant Kite, merged with Koot to become Charnel.
+Dr. Necker worked there to create a Minion Cyborg.
+That cyborg, based around the mutant Kite, merged with "Koot" to become Charnel.
 A.I.M.'s security forces attempted to stop Charnel, but his destruction obliterated the entire complex.